dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 ### Examine the generated database context class and registration

-A database context class is needed to coordinate EF Core functionality (Create, Read, Update, Delete) for the `Movie` model.
+A database context class is needed to coordinate EF Core functionality (Create, Read, Update and Delete) for the `Movie` model.
 The database context is derived from [Microsoft.EntityFrameworkCore.DbContext](xref:Microsoft.EntityFrameworkCore.DbContext) and specifies the entities to include in the data model.

 Scaffolding creates the *Data/MvcMovieContext.cs* database context class: